Why REFuel EU may not work

 Let’s look at the first main provision of the initiative, as well as the main problem RefuelEU poses to fuel suppliers and airline carriers.
 Currently, SAFs remain quite marginal.
 SAF accounts for only 0.1 percent of all fuel used in aviation.
 Sustainable fuels are also two to four times more expensive than the traditional fossil fuel, kerosene.
 Moreover, the SAF industry is still in its infancy – with current SAF production capacity in the EU estimated to at about 0.24 million tonnes (10% of the SAF required to meet the proposed mandate by 2030).

 Airlines have already expressed concerns, noting that there is not enough SAF to hit the targets set by RefuelEU and it's hard to see how these targets can be met by even the most willing.
 The EU’s new rule mandates hefty fines for those that cannot reach the targets.
 Lufthansa’s CEO, Carsten Spohr has expressed the view that there is a 99% risk that the mandate will not be met by airlines.
 European officials acknowledge the concerns of airlines, but still believe this target is attainable.
-Meanwhile, BP’s Brussels manager, Alexander Kerst, has expressed the opinion that SAF prices could be reduced if the EU extends the list of substances considered sustainable, such as crop based biofuels.
+Meanwhile, BP’s Brussels manager, Alexander Kerst, has expressed the opinion that SAF prices could be reduced if the EU extends the list of substances considered sustainable, such as biofuels made from cover crops.
 There are also conflicts between airlines and fuel companies, with airlines arguing there is too little SAF being produced, while fuel companies argue that demand has been too minimal to produce more sustainable fuels.
 The EU currently imports most of the green fuel being used in the EU from the US.

 Despite these concerns, EU officials remain optimistic about the Green transition of aviation, while airlines and fuel producers scramble to adapt to a mandate that is demanding and expensive, with an uncertain future for the industry.
 A RefuelEU Aviation study highlights the substantial scale-up required in Sustainable Aviation Fuel (SAF) production to achieve the decarbonisation goals of the aviation sector.
 According to the study, an additional 7 SAF production plants are necessary in the EU by 2030, increasing to 104 plants by 2050.
 Meeting the demand for Power-to-Liquid (PtL) fuels would require an estimated 0.4% and 5.5% of the EU's renewable electricity generation by 2030 and 2050, respectively.
 Other studies propose even more significant needs, suggesting approximately 30 additional SAF plants by 2030 and 250 plants by 2050, along with a higher share of the EU's electricity demand for PtL fuel production.
 These projections underscore the considerable challenges and scale of expansion required in SAF production to effectively contribute to the aviation sector's decarbonisation.